 If the PC has power but nothing displays on the screen, then the screen has failed.
-You must replace the iControl PC.
+You must replace the Control PC.

 Temporary Fix: Shut off console power and connect a VGA monitor, keyboard, and mouse to the PC ports.
 Turn console power on.
 If the boot screens and Control screens display on the VGA monitor, you can use the mouse to click on buttons and select fields and use the keyboard to enter and change values.
-Replace the iControl PC as soon as possible.

-Rotary Knob Troubleshooting
+Rotary Dial Troubleshooting

-If rotating the knob on the keypad panel does not change the selected data field value, the signal from the knob is not being received by the iControl PC.
+If rotating the dial on the keypad panel does not change the selected data field value, the signal from the dial is not being received by the iControl PC.
 If this happens, check the wiring connections from the keypad panel to the iControl PC.
 If the connections are good, replace the keypad panel.

-WARNING: Do not spray powder with the iControl console door open unless the console opening, the door, and all externally connected devices are out of the hazardous area surrounding any opening of the spray booth.
+WARNING: Do not spray powder with the iControl console door open unless the console is out of the hazardous area surrounding any opening of the spray booth.
 The hazardous area extends 3 feet outward from an opening and continues in a 3 foot arc from the edge of an opening.
 Failure to observe this warning could create a hazardous condition and could result in personal injury or property damage.